 Suffering from TMJ and migraines in Anchorage?
 Facial pain affects nearly everyone at some point.
 In some cases, the pain is caused by a malfunction of the TMJ, or temporomandibular joint, which connects the jaw to the lower skull.
 Dentists are often the first to notice signs of TMJ.

 Without treatment intervention, TMJ problems can worsen over time and cause excruciating pain and other symptoms.
-If you are experiencing any pain or tenderness around your jaw, or other symptoms of TMJ problems, Dr David Green of Turnagain Dental can help.
+If you are experiencing any pain or tenderness around your jaw, or other symptoms of TMJ problems, Dr. Joshua Kennedy of Turnagain Dental can help.

 Understanding TMJ Disorder

 The TMJ is located on either side of the head right below the ear, and works like a sliding hinge, allowing the jaw to move forward, backward and side-to-side.
 The bones of the joint are covered with cartilage and separated with a small shock-absorbing disk that keeps jaw movement smooth.

 There are several things that can cause the TMJ to malfunction:

 - The disk can shift out of alignment or erode.

 - The cartilage covering the bone can deteriorate due to arthritis.